-I regularly teach Web Communications 101 which is the flagship unit for the Internet Communications major; Web 101 is taught in three parts, the first introduces the Internet and World Wide Web, the second looks at the emergence of “Web 2.0” (looking at blogs, wikis, Twitter, social networks and content sharing) and culminates in a critical examination of social media and individuals and/as information.
-The unit is also available at the graduate level as Web Communications 501.
-Web Communications 101 is also available online via Open Universities Australia and runs in all four study periods annually.
+I regularly taught Web Communications which is the flagship unit for the Internet Communications major from 2009-2014; it is taught in three parts, the first introduces the Internet and World Wide Web, the second looks at the emergence of “Web 2.0” (looking at blogs, wikis, Twitter, social networks and content sharing) and culminates in a critical examination of social media and individuals and/as information.
+The unit is also available at the graduate level and available online via Open Universities Australia running in all four study periods annually.

-I also regularly teach the upper level unit Web Media 207 which explores the changing nature of the media landscape in light of convergence and digitisation.
+In 2016 I will be returning to run and redesign my upper level unit Web Media which I first designed and ran in 2010.
+The unit explores the changing nature of the media landscape in light of convergence and digitisation.
 The first half of the unit explores the evolving nature of existing industries and media forms (television, film, music, photography and videogames) while the second half of the unit focuses on media forms which have emerged due to opportunities afforded by networked digital culture, including apps, online video, and spreadable media more broadly.
 Examples of the final Reflective Web Media projects completed by students in past versions of this unit are available online.
-The unit runs annually, is available at the graduate level as Web Media 507 and runs twice a year online via Open Universities Australia.
+The unit runs annually, is available at the graduate level and runs twice a year online via Open Universities Australia.

 I am available for graduate research supervision.
 Recent completions include: